 When you’re handling zinnias, it might be for the best if you wear gloves.
-This will make it so that you won’t have to worry so much about handling the zinnias, and it makes sense to wear gardening gloves when pruning anyway.
+This will make it so that you won’t have to worry so much about handling them, and it makes sense to wear gardening gloves when pruning anyway.

 Some people might get slightly poisoned if they eat after handling zinnias.
-This can occur when you handle zinnias with your bare hands and then forget to wash your hands before eating something.
+This can occur when you handle them with your bare hands and then forget to wash your hands before eating something.

-Zinnias are not dangerous in any way, and they’re even considered to be safe for gardens that children frequent.
+Zinnias aren’t dangerous in any way, and they’re even considered to be safe for gardens that children frequent.
 You just can’t eat them, and you should wash your hands after handling them.

 There are those who try to counteract the toxicity of the zinnias by making use of a garlic spread.
 This probably seems like a weird idea to someone who hasn’t done anything like this before, but it can actually work.

-You don’t necessarily have to do this, though, since you could just choose to wear gloves while handling the zinnias.
+You don’t necessarily have to do this, though, since you could just choose to wear gloves while handling them.
 It’s just important to know that zinnias are toxic before you start handling them so that you can make an informed decision about how to proceed.

 The very basic idea behind deadheading is that you are going to be cutting back blooms once they have started to fade.
 By taking the time to trim the flowers on your zinnias, it’s going to promote new growth.